 Want something a little more savory or some added crunch?
 Toss in some sliced red onion.

 I have to admit, this is a new favorite for me.
 Such robust flavors paired with amazing nutrition profiles?
 I’m hooked.

 Did you serve this salad alone?
 Pair it with a meal?
 Did you add a protein or tweak the ingredients?
 Let us know in the the comments below!

-And if you’re looking for more ideas to brighten up your springtime menu, try this kale fiesta salad, our classic Greek salad, or a fresh kale grapefruit salad.
-You can also find all of our salad recipes here.
+And if you’re looking for more ideas to brighten up your springtime menu, try some of our favorite salads after you find all of our salad recipes here: